Rise to Success: Career Highlights of Rui Hachimura

 January 21, 2023: Career-High-Tying 30 Points

-January 23, 2023: Traded to Los Angeles Lakers
+January 23, 2023: Traded to the Los Angeles Lakers

 On January 23, 2023, Rui Hachimura was traded to the Los Angeles Lakers in exchange for Kendrick Nunn and three second-round draft picks.

-July 6, 2023: Re-signs with the Los Angeles Lakers
+July 6, 2023: Re-Signs with Lakers

 On July 6, 2023, Rui Hachimura re-signed with the Los Angeles Lakers.

-December 9, 2023: NBA In-Season Tournament Winner
+December 9, 2023: Wins NBA In-Season Tournament

-On December 9, 2023, Rui Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament (also known as the NBA Cup).
+On December 9, 2023, Rui Hachimura and the Lakers won the inaugural season of the NBA In-Season Tournament, also known as the NBA Cup.

-2023: Withdrawal from FIBA World Cup
+2023: Withdraws from FIBA World Cup

 February 14, 2024: New Career High of 36 Points